mauriziocescon/angularjs-stats/README.md

 1. AngularJs 1.5+ (it doesn't require jQuery)

-2. The utility is not working with Angular >= 2.x
+2. The utility is not working with angular >= 2.x

 ## Installation